-- Consolidated statement of financial position as at 31 March 2024; - Consolidated income statement, consolidated statement of comprehensive income, consolidated statement of changes in equity, and consolidated statement of cash flows for the year then ended; - Notes, including material accounting policies; and - Directors' Declaration.
+- Consolidated statement of financial position as at 31 March 2025; - Consolidated income statement, consolidated statement of comprehensive income, consolidated statement of changes in equity, and consolidated statement of cash flows for the year then ended; - Consolidated entity disclosure statement and accompanying basis of preparation as at 31 March 2025; - Notes, including material accounting policies; and - Directors' Declaration.

-The Group consists of the Company and the entities it controlled at the year-end or from time to time during the financial year.
+The Group consists of the Company and the entities it controlled at the year end or from time to time during the financial year.